Chronic Lymphocytic Leukemia Clinical Trial

 Full Description

-An understanding of the MTD/RDE, safety profile, PK/PD relationship, and preliminary evidence of anti-CML and ALL activity will be used to inform future development in adults with CML and Ph+ ALL.
+An understanding of the MTD/RDE, safety profile, PK/PD relationship, and preliminary evidence of anti-CML and ALL activity wias used to inform future development in adults with CML and Ph+ ALL.
 By virtue of its distinct pharmacological profile and by preclinical pharmacological studies demonstrating an additive effect, a combination of ABL001 and a tyrosine-kinase inhibitor (TKI) has the potential to achieve a deeper molecular response in a higher proportion of CML patients as compared to single agent TKI therapy.
 Such a combination has the added advantage of targeting the ABL kinase domain at two distinct locations, theoretically preventing single point mutation-associated treatment resistance.
 The prediction is that a nilotinib+ABL001, imatinib+ABL001 and/or dasatinib+ABL001 combination will increase the percentage of patients who achieve a complete molecular response (CMR) and decrease the time to CMR, thereby increasing the possibility of achieving sustained treatment-free remissions in these patients.
-In addition, some patients may be intolerant of therapy with TKIs or may develop mutations that promote resistance to TKI therapy.
-In these patients, ABL001 may provide a novel therapeutic option.
+In addition, some patients could be intolerant of therapy with TKIs or could develop mutations that promote resistance to TKI therapy.
+In these patients, ABL001 could provide a novel therapeutic option.

 Eligibility Criteria